A martingale approach to noncommutative stochastic calculus: It o 's formula

 We now prove a result that makes rigorous the idea that $\partial^kP$ is the $k^{\text{th}}$ derivative of $P$.
-Both the result and its proof are very similar to Lemma 3.7 in \cite{JLS2022}.
-In fact, it is possible to deduce our result from Lemma 3.7 in \cite{JLS2022} by breaking arguments into real and imaginary parts, but doing so requires a similar level of effort to simply (re-)proving the result from scratch.
+Both the result and its proof are very similar to \cite[Lem.\ 3.7]{JLS2022}.
+In fact, it is possible to deduce our result from \cite[Lem.\ 3.7]{JLS2022} by breaking arguments into their real and imaginary parts, but doing so requires a similar level of effort to simply (re-)proving the result from scratch.